Stop AI Creating Sprawling Documentation

 “Does this duplicate something that already exists?”

-AI doesn’t always know what I already have.
+The system doesn’t always know what I already have.
 It pattern-matches “this seems undocumented” and offers to fill the gap.
 But the gap might not exist - or it might be intentional.
-I’ve had AI offer to document things that were deliberately left out.
+I’ve had the system offer to document things that were deliberately left out.

 “Will this go stale?”